marcoberlot1/marcoberlot1.github.io/_pages/about.md

 I hold a Meng in Computer Science from Cornell University

-I write about science and philosophy at https://silicontales.substack.com/
+I write about science and philosophy at [silicon tales](https://silicontales.substack.com/)